awongCM/py-url-shortener/README.md

 ## Usage

-A varied implementation of url shortener service of my own, rather than piggy-backing on other reputable url shortener service such as Bitly/TinyURL etc. This is for my educational/hobby purposes.
+A varied implementation of url shortener service of my own, rather than piggy-backing on other reputable url shortener services such as Bitly/TinyURL etc.

+In short, I'm just doing this for passionate fun.

 ## History